 Frequently Asked Questions

-What were some of the earliest forms of gambling?
+What were some of the earliest types of gambling?

 In Mesopotamia, dice games dating back to 3000 BC were among the earliest forms of gambling.
 In China, playing cards emerged around the 9th century AD, while ancient Egyptians engaged in games like Senet.
 These practices were often intertwined with divination and religious beliefs.